lurume84/bling-desktop/README.md

 Output=D:\Thumbnails

 ### Bling.ini
 This is the file you need to modify to configure Bling application.
+It is located in %userprofile%/Documents/Bling.exe/ but does not exist by default, you have to manually create it.

 * FileServer
   * Endpoint: By default this is http://127.0.0.1:9191/.
 Used for serving viewer files